-Exercise & Experience
+Exercise & experience

+To give an idea here are some quotes from the recent book we published “Reinvent Yourself“.
 According to clinical psychologist and neuroscientist Steve Ilardi, we need to move to activate key circuits in the brain that enhance energy, mood, and motivation.
 “It’s the best antidepressant out there.”
 He says exercise also enhances our cognitive function, memory, and attention.

 In addition, Professor Gerd Kempermann (M.D.) states that a new, enriching, and exciting environment brings about complex cognitive processes in the brain.
 It’s an insecure environment that needs cognitive flexibility.
 Combining these complex cognitive behaviors with exercise will result in the making of new nerve cells in the brain.
 “Specifically, new neurons are added to the network of the hippocampus, the ’gateway to memory,’ dependent on activity and experience.”